adkein/deploy-wordpress/README.md

 particularly time-consuming and, when it is, it requires troubleshooting it at the command line anyway, so I haven't put that into a playbook yet.

+The steps I followed are outlined in [this doc](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-docker-compose).

 ## Installation

 I assume you have a remote server already deployed running Ubuntu.
 I have tested this with Ubuntu 20.04.